CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 | StartTime | Earliest point at which to take the picture.
 The time cannot be more than EndTime and must be less than 600.
 Must be an increment of 10. | int | 600 |
 | EndTime | Last point at which to take the picture.
 The time cannot be less than StartTime and cannot be more than 2600.
 Must be an increment of 10. | int | 2600 |
 <!-- markdownlint-enable MD033 -->

+## Contributors

+Thank you so much to everyone who has contributed to this mod!
+You can find them at [Contributors.md](./CONTRIBUTORS.md).

+If you're interested in contributing, please see [Contributing.md](./CONTRIBUTING.md).
+Thanks!